fiso64/slsk-batchdl/README.md

 # slsk-batchdl

 A batch downloader for Soulseek built with Soulseek.NET.
-Accepts CSV files and Spotify or YouTube urls.
+Accepts CSV files as well as Spotify and YouTube urls.
+See [Examples](#examples-1).

 ## Index
  - [Options](#options)